 You can repeat this process in layers for each level of decomposition, assuming roughly 3 to 4 levels per major “V” area (architecture, system design, and acquisition).
 By taking this approach, you can create a number of system deliveries based on a complete pass through the process.
 If applied correctly, you can converge on a solution.

 The main features of this Agile systems engineering approach are that it is iterative, event-driven, consists of parallel tasks, provides products as needed, and can implement model-based reviews.
 This approach does rely on using a modern, collaborative tool such as Innoslate to organize and track the information gathered by a team of systems engineers.
 Get started using an Agile approach to Systems Engineering today and see what it can do for your system and team.

-[Manassas, VA, 11-1-2023] — SPEC Innovations, a leading provider of systems engineering, requirements management software, and services, is proud to...
+[Manassas, VA] - SPEC Innovations is, a leading provider of innovative systems engineering and requirements management solutions, is proud to...